-1) Rapid prototyping: The term Rapid Prototyping (RP) indicates a group of technologies that allows the automatic realization of physical models based on design data using a computer.
+1) Rapid prototyping: The term Rapid Prototyping (RP) indicates a group of technologies that allows the automatic fabrication of physical models based on design data using a computer.
 RP processes belong to the generative (or additive) production processes.
 In contrast to abrasive (or subtractive) processes, such as lathing, milling, drilling, grinding, eroding, and so forth in which the form is shaped by removing material, in rapid prototyping the component is formed by joining volume elements.
 In general, RP techniques follow a Computer Aided Design/Computer Aided Manufacturing (CAD/CAM) approach.
-The object is designed using a computer (CAD) which then sends the instructions to the machine to obtain the desired shape (CAM), fabricated layer by layer.
-For the implementation of the RP principle several fundamentally different physical processes are suitable, as photopolymerisation, conglutination of granules or powders by additional binders, extrusion of incipiently or completely melted solid materials [24], [25].

-RP was originally conceived as a way to make one-off prototypes, but as the technology spreads more things will printed as finished goods [26].
+The object is designed using a computer (CAD), which then sends the instructions to the machine to obtain the desired shape (CAM), fabricated layer by layer.
+For the implementation of the RP principle several fundamentally different physical processes are suitable, such as photopolymerisation, conglutination of granules or powders by additional binders, extrusion of incipiently or completely melted solid materials [36] [37].
+RP was originally conceived as a way to make oneoff prototypes, but as the technology spreads more things are being printed as finished goods [38].
 Although 3D printing is not competitive for mass production (millions of parts), it is perfect in fields where the customization of products is important: because the expense of making tools no longer figures in the equation, the economics of mass production will give way to mass customisation.
 Parts will then be made in production runs not of a million or even of a few thousand, but of one.
-Thus, 3D-printed products will continue to creep into the medical, dental and aerospace industries where customers are willing to pay a premium for custom products.
+Thus, 3D-printed products will continue to creep into the medical, dental and aerospace industries where clients are willing to pay a premium for custom products.
 In industries that are not built on "markets of one", 3D printing will help product designers accelerate the design process.
-3D printers would also be invaluable in remote areas [27].
+3D printers would also be invaluable in remote areas [39].

 Thanks to the various Do-It-Yourself (DIY) communities, several models of Open 3D printers are now available on the Web.
-One of the most famous is the RepRap community [28] built around the ideas of Adrian Bowyer.
-He imagined a printer that can print its own parts, and hence through a process of self replication is able to spread this technology throughout the population.
-All the parts of this type of printer (there are several versions) are open source.
+One of the most famous is the RepRap community [40] built around the ideas of Adrian Bowyer.
+He imagined a printer that can print its own parts, and hence through a process of self replication is able to spread this technology throughout the population [41].
+The Fused Deposition Modelling (FDM) approach was chosen for its simplicity: a filament of plastic material is extruded through a hot nozzle following a predefined tool-path to build the various slices of a layered object [36].
+All the parts of this 3D printer (there are several versions) are open source.
 The electronics is based on Arduino (see the next section), the software is open source and produces standard G-code files.
 Designs can be shared and any unprinted parts of the machine are easy to find in any DIY shop.
 Although, the quality of 3D printed parts made by a RepRap is not high, we believe it is the right starting point to teach the potential of 3D printing to newcomers.
 The design and printing process is completely transparent so that each step of the complex procedure is easy to follow and replicate.
+Furthermore, recently the open 3D printing has been indicated, for the African scenario, as an Appropriate Technology [26].
+As a confirmation of this statement, the supply of printing filament material, even in remote areas, can based on plastic recycling, whose energy cost is lower than the price of commercial filament [42].
+Open source devices which can produce useable filament from recycled post-consumer plastic are current available on the web [43].